-- Delivering the Fife Demonstrator Project to redesign the end-to-end housing adaptations process, increasing the number of adaptations and reducing the time taken to receive an adaptation. - Reviewing the opportunities for 'telehealthcare', using technology in homes to maintain independent lives. - Investigating the provision of drop-in clinics for minor adaptations, information and advice. - Reviewing the potential for extending the adaptations process to include the Council, registered social landlord and private housing sectors.
+- Delivering the Fife Demonstrator Project to redesign the end-to-end housing adaptations process, increasing the number of adaptations and reducing the time taken to receive an adaptation. - Reviewing the opportunities for 'telehealthcare', using technology in homes to maintain independent lives. - Investigating the provision of drop-in clinics for minor adaptations, information and advice.

-- Increasing the number of households accommodated through the specific needs housing process, supported by the Disabled Persons' Housing Service. - Considering options for 'healthy-homes' health checks to help prevent hospital admissions and help with hospital discharge. - Providing options for earlier notification of the housing requirements of people awaiting hospital discharge.
+- Reviewing the potential for extending the adaptations process to include the Council, registered social landlord and private housing sectors. - Considering options for 'healthy-homes' health checks to help prevent hospital admissions and help with hospital discharge. - Providing options for earlier notification of the housing requirements of people awaiting hospital discharge. - Providing joint planning for hospital discharge where there are complex needs.